yracnet/app-fn/README.md

-# jrr-lib
+# jwr-lib
-Java Rest Response
+Java Web RestResponse
-Is a common rest response from jee server using jax-rs
+Is a common structure response when you caller a rest service